RobArthan/pp/NOTES.md

         cd $HOME/git/pp/src/$p
         make -f $p.mkf inst
     done

+The above will install the xpp editor in $HOME/git/pp/bld so that (after sourcing dev_env) you can use it from there while you are developing any of hol, zed or daz.
+This will typically be easier than picking up xpp from another ProofPower installation on your PATH.

 Now go to your package directory and do your stuff, using the `inst` target to recompile.
 For hol, zed and daz you can also use the `bininst` target which